relishapps/android-hold-button/README.md

 How to install RMHoldButton for Android

-1) Download RMHoldButton
+1) Clone or download this project
 2) In your Android Studio project, go to File -> New -> Import Module
-3) Navigate to the RMHoldButton directory you downloaded, and click OK
+3) Navigate to the `rmholdbutton` directory, and click OK
 4) In your app Gradle settings, add `compile project(':rmholdbutton’)`
 5) In your layout xml add `<io.relish.rmholdbutton.RMHoldButton>`
 6) Configure it using it’s custom properties;